 This Guide provides you with forms and instructions to write and file the Complaint and to file the Courtesy Stop request, and information about next steps.

 Research and Write Your Complaint and Accompanying Papers

 Write the Complaint.
 You must sue the person or people who are threatening to change the title to your car.
-Often, you will sue for “conversion,” meaning someone has possession of your car and refuses to return it.
+Often, the appropriate legal reason for the lawsuit is “conversion,” meaning someone has your vehicle and refuses to return it.
 You can find examples of a simple complaint for conversion in the self-help book Win Your Lawsuit, pages 88 and 89.
 However, there are many other possible causes of action (legal theories) that might apply in specific cases.
 There is a list of resources at the end of this Guide which can help you research the appropriate causes of action.

 File the Lawsuit and Pay the Filing Fee

 Make three copies of the Complaint, Summons, and Civil Case Cover Sheet.
 Staple each of the copies, but leave the original unstapled so that it can easily be scanned by the clerk.

 If you qualify for a fee waiver, you can file without paying the fee by including a fee waiver request with your complaint.
 See our Fee Waiver guide for more information.